The Australian Government is committed to helping people with diabetes and their families live well.

 Access to NDSS products is not available to you once you have left Australian territories.

-You can get a report from your local diabetes organisation which details all your purchases for the last financial year.
+You can get a report from your local diabetes organisation which details all the NDSS products you accessed in the last financial year.
 This may be used for tax purposes.
-Please call the NDSS Helpline on 1300 136 588 to request a copy of this report.
+Please call the NDSS Helpline on 1800 637 700 to request a copy of this report.